View Course Path

 What is a demultiplexer?

-A demultiplexer is a circuit that places the value of a single data input onto multiple data outputs.
+A demultiplexer (demux) is a circuit that takes the value from a single data input and routes it to one of several outputs based on control lines.
+It’s like a data distributor.
 The demultiplexer circuit can also be implemented using a decoder circuit.
+For our purposes, we’ll focus on a 1-to-4 demultiplexer, which has:

 The below diagram shows the circuit of the 1-to-4 demultiplexer.
 Here a1 and a0 are control or select lines y0, y1, y2, y3 are outputs, and Din is the data line.